 Whether your re-branding or branding, there are a lot of decisions that need to be made.
 My branding guidelines are made to cover some of the most important parts to the process.

-Think of the Golden “M” of McDonalds, its unique.
+Think of the Golden “M” of McDonald’s, its unique.
 Think of the swirly font and navy blue handwriting of Boots the Chemist.
 Your logos, colours and fonts need to belong to you.
+For colour meanings visit our useful guide.
 Simple, unique designs will enhance the trust of your brand.

 If you have 2 or 3 logo ideas then test them out before finalising the design.
 Ask your test group why they like it and what the logo, colours and fonts impart to them.